 The Declaration of Independence wasn’t signed by the chairman of a peoples’ committee.
 No demagogue-in-waiting stood ready to assume authoritarian power.
 Individual men, through reliance on the protection of divine Providence, mutually pledged to each other their lives, fortunes, and sacred Honor.
 There is nothing more to pledge beyond one’s life, possessions, and especially honor.
 In an age when a man’s word carried more force than law, these men were so convinced in the righteousness and truth of their cause, they swore to never dishonor themselves and suffer the disdain of their peers.

-This fourth of July, I suggest the reader take some time for fun beyond BBQ and fireworks.
-Engage your liberal friends and in-laws in discussion of Our Noble Declaration of Independence.
+This fourth of July, I suggest we all take some time beyond BBQ and fireworks.
+Engage your friends and in-laws in discussion of Our Noble Declaration of Independence.

 Hat tip: Eidelberg, Paul.
 On the Silence of the Declaration of Independence.
 Amherst: University of Massachusetts Press, 1976.
 Page 56.